phaze9/SummerOfCode/Week 5.md

 # Week 5: Server Side :vhs:

-## Day 1: Serve the heroes :calling:
+## Day 1: Read your Heroes :calling:
 We can already edit our heroes, but any changes are immediately lost in the void.
  - [Enable HTTP services](https://angular.io/tutorial/toh-pt6#enable-http-services)
    - Follow the instructions